azure.search.documents package

 Returns:

-List of documents.
+List of suggestion results.

 Return type: